codecurious-bln/elixir_snake/README.md

 # Setup

+Install Erlang and Elixir on your machine - the required versions can be found in the `.tool-versions` file:

+    cat .tool-versions

+_(In case you're using the [asdf version manager](https://github.com/asdf-vm/asdf), install the respective plugins for Erlang/Elixir and run `asdf install`.)_

 ## Dependencies

-See https://github.com/boydm/scenic_new#install-prerequisites for details, including setup instrations for various other Linux flavors.
+See https://github.com/boydm/scenic_new#install-prerequisites for details, including setup instructions for various other Linux flavors.

 ### Mac OS